Silent Worlds, Empty Worlds

 Are we alone?

 The eerie silence is the deafening nothingness that has greeted those SETI scientists listening among the stars for extraterrestrial radio signals.
 They haven’t heard anything in fifty years.
 Some in the discipline are having second thoughts, and these second thoughts have largely inspired this book.
-Davies describes the difference between “old” SETI and “new” SETI, the latter being an attempt to think through, and hopefully go beyond, the presuppositions of the original SETI program.
+Davies describes the difference between “old” SETI and “new” SETI, the latter being an attempt to think through, and hopefully go beyond, the presuppositions of the original SETI research program.

 Davies’ book is fairly comprehensive, so he takes the reader through much familiar material, such as Fermi’s Paradox — which asks of any extraterrestrial intelligence, “Where are they?” — which leads immediately to the equally familiar refrain, absence of evidence is not evidence of absence.